davidcarryer/pBsky/README.md

 # pBsky

 Python based BlueSky Client for the Linux Command Line.
+This is not intended to be an exhustive client.
+Instead it serve's as an example use of the atprototools codebase.

 Uses [atprototools](https://github.com/ianklatzco/atprototools) for bSky Interopability.